 Helping to keep families safe in the Edge are dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire pressure monitoring system.

 As a mid-size, two-row crossover, the Edge faces competition from smaller five passenger 'utes like the Honda CR-V and Nissan Rogue while, at the other end of the spectrum, it is also cross-shopped against slightly larger vehicles like the Dodge Journey and Toyota Venza that seat seven.
-The Nissan Murano, Hyundai Santa Fe and Kia Sorento are perhaps the Edge's closest rivals in size and mission, however.
+The Nissan Murano, Hyundai Santa Fe Sport and Kia Sorento are perhaps the Edge's closest rivals in size and mission, however.